GNOME/gtk/docs/reference/gtk/section-accessibility.md

 application developers.
 For instance, if your application presents the user with a form to fill out, you should ensure that:

- * the container of the form has a `Gtk.AccessibleRole.FORM` role
+ * the container of the form has a `GTK_ACCESSIBLE_ROLE_FORM` role
- * each text entry widget in the form has the `GtkAccessible:labelled-by` property pointing to the label widget that describes it
+ * each text entry widget in the form has the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation pointing to the label widget that describes it

 Another example: if you create a tool bar containing buttons with only icons, you should ensure that:

- * the container has a `Gtk.AccessibleRole.TOOLBAR` role
+ * the container has a `GTK_ACCESSIBLE_ROLE_TOOLBAR` role
- * each button has a `GtkAccessible:label` property set with the user readable and localised action performed when pressed; for instance "Copy", "Paste", "Add layer", or "Remove"
+ * each button has a `GTK_ACCESSIBLE_PROPERTY_LABEL` property set with the user readable and localised action performed when pressed; for instance "Copy", "Paste", "Add layer", or "Remove"

-GTK will try to fill in some information by using ancillary UI control property, for instance the accessible label will be taken from the label or placeholder text used by the UI control, or from its tooltip, if the `GtkAccessible:label` or the `GtkAccessible:labelled-by` properties are unset.
+GTK will try to fill in some information by using ancillary UI control property, for instance the accessible label will be taken from the label or placeholder text used by the UI control, or from its tooltip, if the `GTK_ACCESSIBLE_PROPERTY_LABEL` property or the `GTK_ACCESSIBLE_RELATION_LABELLED_BY` relation are unset.
 Nevertheless, it is good practice and project hygiene to explicitly specify the accessible properties, just like it's good practice to specify tooltips and style classes.

-Application developers using GTK **SHOULD** ensure that their UI controls are accessible as part of the development process.
+Application developers using GTK **should** ensure that their UI controls are accessible as part of the development process.
 When using `GtkBuilder` templates and UI definition files, GTK provides a validation tool that verifies that each UI element has a valid role and properties; this tool can